 - i.
+A balcony is an exterior platform that projects from or into the façade of a building and is surrounded by a railing, handrail, or parapet.
 Balconies must be self supported to the structure.
 No posts are allowed. - ii.
 Balconies may not be fully enclosed. - iii.
-Balconies must complement the architectural design of the building, using similar details and materials. - iv.
+Balconies must match the architectural design of the building, using similar details and materials. - iv.
 Balconies must have a maximum projecting depth of 6 feet and a clear height above the sidewalk of at least 9 feet. - v.
 All applicants must provide an indemnity agreement, in a form acceptable to the Town, holding harmless and indemnifying the Town, its officers and employees, from and against any and all claims and liability resulting from encroachment into the public right of way.
 Applicants must also provide proof of insurance acceptable to the Town and naming the Town as an additional insured on a primary, non-contributory basis.